 Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recognized on the accrual basis.
 Fees are recorded as administrative expenses and are recognized when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2021 and 2020.

 The interest rate applied to participant loans is established each month by the Plan Administrator at 1% above the prime interest rate.
-The interest rate on loans outstanding ranged between 3.25% and 9.25% as of December 31, 2021 and 2020.
 Principal and interest payments are generally made through monthly payroll deductions and are credited to the participant's individual account.

-Loans of approximately \$4,803,000 and \$5,280,000 were made from the Plan and loan principal repayments of approximately \$6,742,000 and \$6,701,000 were received by the Plan during the years ended December 31, 2021 and 2020, respectively.
-Interest on promissory notes of approximately \$657,000 and \$736,000 was earned by the Plan for the years ended December 31, 2021 and 2020, respectively.
+Loans of approximately \$8,948,000 and \$4,803,000 were made from the Plan and loan principal repayments of approximately \$10,230,000 and \$6,742,000 were received by the Plan during the years ended December 31, 2022 and 2021, respectively.
+Interest on promissory notes of approximately \$849,000 and \$657,000 was earned by the Plan for the years ended December 31, 2022 and 2021, respectively.